 On the other hand, we replicate effects from the literature of gender on both confidence, INSERT MODEL, and risk attitudes, INSERT MODEL, where women tend to be less confident with regards to their performance on the task and generally more risk averse relative to men.

 Another important consideration when interpreting any main effects found in this study is whether there are gender differences in task scores.
 If there are differences in task scores, it may explain any observed differences in the choice to prepare and the perceived benefits of the preparation condition overall.
 When including gender by itself as predictor of performance, we find that women have significantly lower task scores (INSERT MODEL 03: exploratory19).
-However, when controlling for confidence and risk attitudes, the effect of gender is not significant, (INSERT MODEL 03: exploratory19), suggesting that these variables completely explain the gender difference in task scores.
+However, when controlling for confidence and risk attitudes, the effect of gender is not significant, (INSERT MODEL 03: exploratory19), suggesting that these variables explain the gender difference in task scores.
 Specifically, we find that confidence positively predicts task scores (that is, those who are more confident tend to have higher task scores), while risk attitudes negatively predict task scores (that is, individuals who are more risk seeking tend to have lower scores) (INSERT MODEL 03: exploratory20).

 1.6 Main effects of condition on choice to compete (both among women & in general) & related exploratory analyses

-Contrary to our a priori hypotheses, we find evidence of a significant effect of condition on the choice to compete among women, INSERT MODEL (see Figure 1.13), such that women in the control condition are significantly more likely to compete, even after controlling for the effects of risk attitudes, confidence, and task score, INSERT MODEL.
+Contrary to our a priori hypotheses, we find evidence of a significant effect of condition on the choice to compete among women, INSERT MODEL (see Figure 1.13), such that women in the control condition (doing subtraction problems to prepare) are significantly more likely to compete than women in the multiplication preparation condition, even after controlling for the effects of risk attitudes, confidence, and task score, INSERT MODEL.
 This effect holds when excluding potentially fraudulent responses based on the aforementioned criteria, INSERT MODEL.